 NoViolet Bulawayo’s debut novel, We Need New Names, identified her as one of the great storytellers of displacement and arrival.
 With her second novel Glory, she establishes herself as an essential voice in the fiction of the contemporary African diaspora.
 Channeling the potent rhythms of orature, Bulawayo weaves stories that are at once disarmingly playful and devastatingly real.

-Shortlisted for the Man Booker Prize and The Guardian’s First Book Award, We Need New Names is the story of 10-year-old Darling and her friends—Chipo, Bastard, Godknows, Stina, and Sbho—who navigate their Zimbabwe shantytown with the exuberance of children everywhere.
-But they are shadowed by memories of Before.
-Before their homes were destroyed by paramilitary policemen.
-Before their school closed.
-Before their fathers left for dangerous jobs abroad.
-Yet when Darling escapes to her aunt’s home in suburban Detroit, she finds that—far from the comforts of her childhood community—America’s abundance is hard to reach, and she must reckon alone with the sacrifices and mixed rewards of assimilation.
+Shortlisted for the Man Booker Prize and The Guardian’s First Book Award, We Need New Names is the story of 10-year-old Darling and her friends—Chipo, Bastard, Godknows, Stina, and Sbho—who navigate their Zimbabwean shantytown with the exuberance of children everywhere.
+Yet when Darling escapes to her aunt’s home in suburban Detroit, she finds that—far from the relative comforts of her childhood community—America’s abundance is hard to reach, and she must reckon alone with the sacrifices and mixed rewards of assimilation.

 —Michiko Kakutani, The New York Times